raspiblitz/raspiblitz/README.md

 * [I don't trust a torrent blockchain, how can I validate myself?](FAQ.md#how-can-i-avoid-using-a-prepared-blockchain-and-validate-myself)
 * [Why is taking my torrent download of the blockchain so long?](FAQ.md#why-is-taking-my-torrent-download-of-the-blockchain-so-long)

-#### 4. Cloning from a 2nd HDD (just offered on old RaspberryPi3)

-*This feature is deprecated because its hard to setup and handle.
-It will just be offered on old RaspberryPi 3.
-And de removed in future version.*

-This is a backup way to transfer a blockchain from another computer if copying over the network is not working.
-More details on the setup can be found [here](FAQ.md#how-do-i-clone-the-blockchain-from-a-2nd-hdd).

 ### Setup Lightning

 Lightning is installed and waiting for your setup if you see this screen.